Download PDF

 - FDI Inflow:

-Numerical grading of Yemen’s overall economic freedom was suspended in 2015, and the continuing lack of reliable economic statistics for the country has prevented the resumption of grading in the 2022 Index.
+Numerical grading of Yemen’s overall economic freedom was suspended in 2015, and the continuing lack of reliable economic statistics for the country has prevented its grading in the 2023 Index.
 Prospects for an end to Yemen’s civil war and a peaceful rebuilding of its economy remain bleak.

-The civil war has devastated the economy and destroyed critical infrastructure.
-Even before the current conflict, however, years of mismanagement and corruption and the depletion of oil and water resources had led to chronic poverty, underdevelopment, and minimal access to such basic services as electricity, water, and health care in much of the country.
-More than 70 percent of Yemenis are dependent on humanitarian assistance.
-The conflict has aggravated that situation, and significant international assistance will likely also be needed when the civil war ends.
+Yemen’s daunting economic challenges are made worse by ongoing political turmoil.
+Civil conflict has devastated the economy and destroyed critical infrastructure.
+Even before the current conflict, mismanagement and corruption had resulted in chronic poverty, underdevelopment, and minimal access to such basic services as electricity, water, and health care in much of the country.

 Background

-Yemen, one of the poorest Arab countries, is highly dependent on declining revenues from its relatively small oil and gas reserves.
-Since 2014, a complex civil war has created a humanitarian crisis and has exacerbated economic problems, unemployment, and shortages of food, water, and medical resources.
-The Houthis, an Iran-backed Zaydi Shia revolutionary movement, ousted President Abed Rabbo Mansour Hadi’s government in 2015.
-A military coalition led by Saudi Arabia attempted to restore Hadi to power, but the Houthis retained significant territorial gains.
-There are now two opposing governments: Hadi’s, based in Aden, and the Houthis in Sanaa.
-Al-Qaeda in the Arabian Peninsula (AQAP) and the smaller Islamic State terrorist group have flourished in the resulting chaos.
-U.N.-brokered peace talks remain deadlocked.
+Yemen, one of the poorest Arab countries, is highly dependent on declining revenues from relatively small oil and gas reserves.
+A complex civil war has exacerbated economic problems, unemployment, and shortages of food, water, and medical resources.
+President Abed Rabbo Mansour Hadi ceded power to an eight-member Presidential Council led by Rashad al-Alimi in April 2022.
+There are two opposing governments: the Presidential Council based in Aden and the Iran-backed Zayda Shia Houthis in Sanaa.
+Al-Qaeda in the Arabian Peninsula and the smaller Islamic State have flourished in the resulting chaos.
+U.N.-brokered peace talks remain deadlocked despite a six-month truce.

 Rule of Law